termilus/termilus.com/content/posts/how-to-deploy-and-setup-honeydrop-in-aws.md

 ---
 ## What

 The HoneyDrop appliance is a low-interaction honeypot meant to be deployed in subnets where critical visibility of malicious activities is needed.
-THe HoneyDrop can be configured to emulate:
+The HoneyDrop can be configured to emulate:

 * Windows SQL servers
 * Windows web servers